dritter-hd/eip-bench/README.md

 # eipbench [![Build Status](https://travis-ci.org/dritter-hd/eip-bench.svg?branch=master)](https://travis-ci.org/dritter-hd/eip-bench)

 EIPBench is probably the first systematically defined integration pattern-centric micro-benchmark.
-The benchmarks will be added hereafter for Apache Camel and a table-centric extension of Apache Camel.
+The benchmarks and required data files will be added hereafter for Apache Camel and a table-centric extension of Apache Camel.

 ## License